The Miraculous concoction. Chapter 2

 “Give me that bottle, you miser!
 What are you afraid of?!”
 Cardan grabbed the booze and almost tore it away from Chika together with his hands.
 “Listen, put a bucket in your garden and go pee into it by the whole family.
 When the bucket is full with urine, fill up a sprayer with it and spray it on the beetles.”

-A pang of doubt crept into his mind.
+A pang of doubt crept into Chika's mind.

 “I hardly think that's likely.
-Everyone would use it if it was so easy."
+Everyone would do that if it was so easy.
+What's the catch?"

 "Give it a shot and you'll make sure that your potato plot will really have taken up a notch.
 You'll be grateful to me.
 We`ll certainly have a drink together some time later.
 I assure you that you will never forget my kindness as long as you live.”

 Eventually, Chika succumbed to Cardan's arguments.
-Each of them received their award: Cardan cured a hangover and Chika found a cheap and effective remedy for Colorado beetles.
-It seemed like the most wonderful piece of luck.
+To each their own: Cardan cured a hangover, and Chika found a cheap and effective remedy for the Colorado beetles.
+It seemed to him like the most wonderful piece of luck.
 And it all was surely working out for the best.
+Excitement bubbled in his veins.
+He felt like all his Christmases were coming at once.
 "Now, you, Boss, you'll dance for me ...
-I'll prove it to you that you`ve underestimated me ...
-Why should I go to the toilet and neglect such a miraculous concoction? ..
+I'll prove it to you that you've underestimated me ...
+Why should I go to the toilet and waste such a miraculous concoction? ..
 Oh, Boss, I'll teach you how to take care of the garden...
 You`ll see what a wimp I am," he reiterated comforting thoughts in his mind.

 When he got home in the evening, he told his wife about the miraculous concoction.
 "Honey, if we solved the problem of dealing with the Colorado beetles, that would be a miracle.
 That would be a fulfillment of a lifelong dream."